tongjiSEEMCT/tongjiSEEMCT.github.io/index.md

 ## Research interest

 Power electronics, Control theory, Computer vision.

-Please refer to individual pages of each professor to see detailed research insterests.
+Please refer to individual pages of each professor in "Group members" to see detailed research insterests.

 ## Group members

 Please refer to here.

 #### Contact: tongji_see_mct@outlook.com or 1410472@tongji.edu.cn